Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 High-Functioning Professionals

-Appear successful externally but feel isolated, disconnected, or emotionally exhausted.
-The group provides space where the mask can come off and genuine relating can begin.
+Who appear successful externally but feel isolated, disconnected, or emotionally exhausted internally.
+The group provides a space where the mask can come off and genuine relating can begin.

-Want to deepen self-awareness, improve relational skills, and develop greater emotional intelligence through structured, facilitated community.
+Who want to deepen their self-awareness, improve their relational skills, and develop greater emotional intelligence through structured, facilitated community.

 What to Expect